Ngāi Tūhoe

-Tūhoe people have a reputation for their continued strong adherence to Māori identity and for their unbroken use of the Māori language, which 62% of them still speak (2018 figure).
-Of the Tūhoe people, estimated to number between 33,000 and 46,000About 30 per cent still live on their tribal lands; most of the rest live in towns on the fringes of Te Urewera and in the larger North Island cities.
+Tūhoe people have a reputation for their continued strong adherence to Māori identity and for their unbroken use of the Māori language, which 62% of them speak as of 2018.
+The iwi population is estimated to number between 33,000 and 46,000.
+About 30% still live on their tribal lands; most of the rest live in towns on the fringes of Te Urewera and in the larger North Island cities.
 At least 5,000 live in Australia.
-Subtribes of Tūhoe include Ngāti Koura, Ngāti Rongo, Ngāti Tāwhaki, Tamakaimoana, Ngāti Whare, Te Whānau Pani, Ngāti Hinekura and Patuheuheu.
+Subtribes of the Tūhoe include Ngāti Koura, Ngāti Rongo, Ngāti Tāwhaki, Tamakaimoana, Ngāti Whare, Te Whānau Pani, Ngāti Hinekura and Patuheuheu.

 The Tūhoe continue to maintain camps in Te Urewera and help run conservation programmes for endangered birds, such as the North Island brown kiwi and the North Island kōkako.
-Many Tūhoe return to their homelands every two years for the Te Hui Ahurei ā Tūhoe (Tūhoe Festival), which features kapa haka, debates, sports competitions, and fashion shows.
-The event provides an important opportunity to maintain ties with friends and relatives.
+Many Tūhoe return to their homelands every two years for the Te Hui Ahurei a Tūhoe (Tūhoe Festival), which features kapa haka, debates, sports competitions, and fashion shows.
+The event offers a valuable opportunity to maintain connections with friends and relatives.

 History

+Tūhoe derives its name from Tūhoe Pōtiki, a descendant of Toroa, who came to Aotearoa (New Zealand) as captain of the Mātaatua canoe, and of Toi-te-huatahi and Pōtiki, who had arrived in the region at an earlier date.
+A traditional saying, Toi raua ko Potiki te whenua, na Tūhoe te mana me te rangatiratanga ("the land is from Toi and Pōtiki, the mana and rangatiratanga is from Tūhoe") reflects this ancestry.
+Tūhoe is thus part of the Mātaatua tribal confederation, along with Ngāti Awa and Whakatōhea to the north and other iwi further afield.

 19th century

 Tūhoe had little direct contact with the early European settlers.
-The first major contact occurred when the iwi fought against the settler government in the battle of Ōrākau in 1864.
-Rewi Maniapoto, who had some tribal links to Tūhoe, visited the Urewera in 1862 and persuaded them to take part in the rebellion against the government; he went against the wishes of some of the elders.
-Initially reluctant, the Tūhoe gave Rewi ammunition to back the rebellion.
-During a cease-fire in the Battle of Orakau, under a flag of truce, Gilbert Mair, a translator, was shot in the shoulder by a Tūhoe warrior.
+The first major contact occurred when the iwi fought against the settler colonial government in the Battle of Ōrākau in 1864.
+Rewi Maniapoto, who had some tribal links to Tūhoe, visited Te Urewera in 1862 and persuaded them to take part in the rebellion against the government; he went against the wishes of some of the elders.
+Initially reluctant, the Tūhoe provided Rewi with ammunition to support the rebellion.
+During a ceasefire in the battle, under a flag of truce, Gilbert Mair, a translator, was shot in the shoulder by a Tūhoe warrior.
 Nearly all the Tūhoe at the battle were killed.